Eilon Morris

-Eilon is a Senior Lecturer and Movement Coordinator at Leeds Conservatoire, where he teaches modules in movement, music, and postgraduate placements.
-His recent creative projects include sound design and compositions for Minotaur, Metamorphoses, and Echo & Narcissus—a series of collaborations with choreographer Kim Brandstrup, performed at the Royal Opera House in London and Bath Theatre Royal.
+Eilon is a Senior Lecturer and Movement Coordinator at Leeds Conservatoire, where he teaches modules in movement, music, and collaboration.
+Recent creative projects include collaborations with choreographer Kim Brandstrup.
+These collaborations produced Minotaur, Metamorphoses, and Echo & Narcissus.
+They were performed at the Royal Opera House in London and Bath Theatre Royal.
 He also maintains ongoing collaborations with Zoe Katsilerou’s MOV Dance Theatre, Stand and Be Counted Theatre and choreographer Rob Heaslip.

-Over the years, Eilon has worked as a performer with numerous theatre and dance companies, including the Royal Shakespeare Company, OBRA Theatre Co., and DUENDE.
-He has taught extensively across the UK and internationally, with guest teaching and residencies at institutions such as the Royal Central School of Speech and Drama, Rose Bruford College, and the University of Kent (UK); the Duende School of Ensemble Physical Theatre (Greece, India); Au Brana Cultural Centre (France); Baratza Aretoa (Basque Country); Université Laval, Québec City (Canada); Taller de Investigación Teatral (Mexico); Universidad Nacional de las Artes (Argentina); ArtEZ (Netherlands); and Dansalliansen (Sweden).
+Over the years, Eilon has performed with many theatre and dance companies.
+These include the Royal Shakespeare Company, OBRA Theatre Co., and DUENDE.
+He has taught extensively across the UK and internationally.
+He has been a guest teacher and has held residencies at several institutions.
+These include the Royal Central School of Speech and Drama, Rose Bruford College, and the University of Kent (UK).
+He has also taught internationally at Duende School of Ensemble Physical Theatre (Greece, India); Au Brana Cultural Centre (France); Baratza Aretoa (Basque Country); Université Laval, Québec City (Canada); Taller de Investigación Teatral (Mexico), Universidad Nacional de las Artes (Argentina); ArtEZ (Netherlands); and Dansalliansen (Sweden).

 Eilon Morris headshot